-South Australia has the lowest rate of beverage container litter of any jurisdiction in Australia.
-According to the most recent advice from KESAB (March 2013), the Keep Australia Beautiful National Litter Index shows that only 2.2% of litter in South Australia are beverage containers.
-The next jurisdiction is the Northern Territory with 4.1% being beverage containers and Western Australia having a 13.2% of beverage containers in its litter stream.
+According to the most recent advice from KESAB (July 2016), the Keep Australia Beautiful National Litter Index shows that only 2.9% of litter in South Australia are beverage containers.
+Northern Territory, the only other Australian jurisdiction currently with a container deposit scheme leads the country with 2.8% of its litter being beverage containers and Western Australia with 13% of its litter being beverage containers.

 Clearly, container deposit legislation is highly successful in reducing beverage container litter.